An 8-Point Checklist for Responding to Sexual Harassment Reports

 What Attendees are Saying:

 Our organization needs to verify if we are posting the right information, and that our process to report is clear to staff/volunteers.
-I also learned we should look into having legal counsel available to us on retainer,” said Dan, a church board member.
+I also learned we should look into having legal counsel available to us on retainer,” – Dan, church board member

-I realized how important it is to keep an eye on workplace “culture,” said Mary, an Operations Manager at Christian organization.
+I realized how important it is to keep an eye on workplace “culture,” – Mary, Operations Manager

 Thanks for the great training!
-Overall it catalyzed a lot of thoughts and questions for myself and for the people I work with,” said a participant.
+Overall it catalyzed a lot of thoughts and questions for myself and for the people I work with,” – participant.